Teen Counseling Services in New Milford, CT

 Even though your teen may think they are an adult, there are actually some very important differences to consider.
 A human brain is not fully developed until around age 25; that means your teen is still learning how to regulate their emotions, make decisions, manage impulsivity, and much more.
 Teenage therapy is structured around these changes and helps your teen recognize the difference between good and bad behavior.
 There is great emphasis on building a healthy lifestyle.

 The exact type of therapy your teen receives depends on their needs.
 Talk therapy (also known as psychotherapy) is perhaps the most common type of intervention; as the name suggests, this therapy uses conversation to help your teen work through their struggles.
-Other forms of therapy include EMDR (which you can read about here), cognitive-behavioral therapy, and group therapy.
+Other forms of therapy include EMDR cognitive-behavioral therapy, DBT, and group therapy.

 There are many factors that may lead to bringing your teenager to therapy.
 Sometimes all a person needs is a safe space to discuss their thoughts or feelings, other times a structured intervention would be more effective.
 To name a few concerns, our skilled team of therapists can help with: